Systems of global surfaces of section for dynamically convex Reeb flows on the 3-sphere: Introduction

 \section{Introduction}

-Our goal is to pursue the study of global properties of Reeb dynamics associated to a tight contact form on $S^3$ initiated by Hofer, Wysocki and Zehnder~\cite{char1,char2,convex,fols}.
-More precisely, we look for global surfaces of section for Hamiltonian flows on strictly convex $3$-dimensional energy levels.
+Our goal is to study the existence question for global surfaces of section for Reeb dynamics associated to a dynamically convex contact form on $S^3$, initiated by Hofer, Wysocki and Zehnder~\cite{char1,char2,convex,fols}.

-Consider $\R^4$ equipped with its canonical symplectic structure where $(q_1,p_1,q_2,p_2)$ are linear coordinates, and a smooth Hamiltonian $H : \R^4 \to \R$.
-The following remarkable statement is proved in~\cite{convex}.

-\begin{theorem}[Hofer, Wysocki and Zehnder] If $S\subset \R^4$ is a bounded, regular and strictly convex energy level of $H$ then there exists an embedded disk $D_0\subset S$ which is a global surface of section for the Hamiltonian dynamics. \end{theorem}

-This is an example of result in Symplectic Dynamics, as explained by Bramham and Hofer~\cite{BH}.
-Symplectic Dynamics has roots in the work of Poincar\'e, but recent techniques have proved to be extremely successful to uncover new global phenomena in Hamiltonian dynamics.
-Among these we would like to emphasize methods from holomorphic curve theory introduced in symplectic geometry by Gromov~\cite{gromov}.
-The proof of Theorem~\ref{main_convex} is based on a holomorphic curve theory in symplectizations defined by Hofer in~\cite{93} where the Weinstein conjecture\footnote{The 3-dimensional Weinstein conjecture was confirmed by Taubes~\cite{taubes} using Seiberg-Witten theory.} was first confirmed in $S^3$, in all overtwisted contact $3$-manifolds, and in many other cases.

-Recall that a global surface of section for a flow on a $3$-manifold is a compact embedded surface $\Sigma$ such that $\partial \Sigma$ consists of periodic trajectories, $\Sigma\setminus \partial\Sigma$ is transverse to the flow, and every trajectory not in $\partial \Sigma$ hits $\Sigma$ infinitely many times in the future and in the past.
-It follows from Theorem~\ref{main_convex} that the Poincar\'e return map to $\interior{D_0}$ is well-defined and preserves the finite area form $\omega_0|_{\interior{D_0}}$.
-Our first main result is

-\begin{theorem} Let $S$ and $D_0$ be as in Theorem~\ref{main_convex}.
-Any periodic orbit given by a fixed point of the Poincar\'e (first) return map to $\interior{D_0}$ also bounds an embedded disk $D_1\subset S$ which is a global surface of section for the Hamiltonian dynamics. \end{theorem}

-Brouwer's translation theorem implies the existence of a fixed point of the first return map to the disk $D_0$ from Theorem~\ref{main_convex}, so that Theorem~\ref{main1} gives new disk-like global sections, geometrically distinct to $D_0$.
-Thus, the Hamiltonian flow is globally twisting in two ``independent'' directions: around $\partial D_0$ and around $\partial D_1$, see the Figure 1.

-In a recent paper~\cite{3body} Albers, Fish, Frauenfelder, Hofer and van Koert obtain disk-like global sections in the planar restricted 3-body problem.
-After a special transformation, a component of the levels slightly below the first Lagrange value is covered by a compact component of an energy level of the transformed Hamiltonian to which Theorem~\ref{main_convex} can be applied.
-Theorem~\ref{main1} can be applied as well to study the existence of new disk-like global sections in this case.

-Theorems~\ref{main_convex} and~\ref{main1} can be rephrased in the terminology of contact forms and Reeb flows.
-A contact form on the $3$-manifold $M$ is a $1$-form $\lambda$ such that $\lambda\wedge d\lambda$ never vanishes.
-The associated (co-oriented) contact structure is the 2-plane distribution
+Recall that a 1-form $\lambda$ on a $3$-manifold $M$ is a contact form if $\lambda\wedge d\lambda$ never vanishes.
+Associated to $\lambda$ is a (co-oriented) contact structure given by the 2-plane distribution